-Students may bring mobiles and other devices to school, but these should be kept completely out of sight between 8:30 and 3:10.
+Students may bring mobiles and other devices to school, but these should be kept completely out of sight between 8:30 and the end of the last lesson.
 If they are seen being used, they are confiscated and returned at the end of the school day or for repeated misuse kept until a parent/carer comes into the school to discuss and collect.